English Idioms and Idiomatic Expressions

 "When the shopkeeper saw the boys hiding behind a car, he suspected they were up to no good. "

-- If something is up to par, it meets the required standard.
+• If something is up to par, scratch or standard, it is satisfactory and meets requirements.

 "Javier didn't get the job because his English wasn't up to par."